Brown Discharge at 7 Weeks Pregnant

 If you experience heavy vaginal bleeding during pregnancy, or if you think you are experiencing miscarriage bleeding, you should consult your doctor.

-Miscarriages occur more commonly during the first trimester, but can happen at any point of pregnancy.
+Miscarriages occur more commonly during the first trimester, but when they happen after 20 weeks of pregnancy, they are called stillbirths.

 Threatened Miscarriage